pratstick/adobe-hackathon-1b/README.md

 4.  **Corpus & Query Encoding**: A pre-trained Sentence Transformer model (`paraphrase-multilingual-MiniLM-L12-v2`) is used to convert both the formulated query and every document chunk in the corpus into high-dimensional vector embeddings.
 This model is specifically chosen for its efficiency on CPU, small size, and suitability for asymmetric search tasks.

 5.  **Retrieval & Ranking**: With the query and corpus represented as vectors in the same semantic space, a vector similarity search is performed using `sentence_transformers.util.semantic_search`.
 This function efficiently calculates the similarity between the query vector and all corpus vectors, retrieving the top-k most similar chunks and ranking them by their relevance score.
 The `importance_rank` in the output JSON is directly derived from this ranking.
+    **Refinement:** The `sub_section_analysis` now performs a semantic search within the top paragraphs of relevant sections to extract the most semantically relevant text, prioritizing accuracy over a minor speed gain.

 6.  **Output Generation**: The final stage assembles the processed information into the precise JSON structure required by the challenge specification.
 This includes `metadata`, `extracted_sections`, and `subsection_analysis` (document, page number, and the most relevant paragraph from the section).